Q1. What was the major impact of electricity on the farmers of Palampur? Explain.

 - Farming is the main production activity in Palampur.
 About 75% of the people depend upon farming for their livelihood.

-- They use methods of multiple farming and modern farming techniques for increase in their productivity.
+- They use methods of multiple farming and modern farming techniques to increase their productivity.

-- Well developed irrigational facilities and the use of HYV seeds has improved in production levels of agriculture in Palampur.
+- Well-developed irrigational facilities and the use of HYV seeds have improved in production levels of agriculture in Palampur.

 (ii) Non-Farming Activities